The city of Newcastle’s drinks scene has come of age. Here are some top places for a tipple.

-The Beach Hotel
+11. The Beach Hotel

-Customs House Hotel
+12. Customs House Hotel

 Designed in 1877, the Customs House building now houses a bar, restaurant and function centre and, with nearly 150 years as a landmark building in Newcastle, is a great way to tap into the city’s history.

-The Prince of Mereweather Hotel
+13. The Prince of Merewether Hotel

 The newly renovated pub is regarded as one of the reasons the suburb of Hamilton is so hot.
 Oh, and they stock a selection of locally brewed beers and Hunter Valley wines.

-The Great Northern Hotel
+15. The Great Northern Hotel

 No guide to Newcastle’s pubs would be complete without a mention of The Great Northern Hotel.
 Despite being built in 1864, renovated in 1906 and rebuilt in the 1920s, the now Art Deco-style pub has stood its ground and is a smart space that serves classic pub grub and a varied selection of beers, wines and spirits.
-Lovers of live music are also well catered for.
+Lovers of live music are also well-catered for.

-The Burwood Inn
+16. The Burwood Inn

 Look out for the pots of cascading greenery outside The Greenroof Hotel in Hamilton, an old-timer’s pub that has had a mini makeover that extends to its menu.
 The Greeny is a favourite place to gather for off-duty bartenders on Hospo Nights and it’s just as a pub should be in the front room on a Friday, which is a friendly and unpretentious place for a gatho.